[Updated July 29th, 2025 to include the latest hits from 2025 and make the list more relevant]

 Release Year: 2019 | Platforms: PS 4, Xbox One, Microsoft Windows, Google Stadia

-The Czech Republic is a land of rich culture and history which is often overlooked on the global stage.
-Czech gaming company Warhorse Studio set out to change this and the result was Kingdom Come Deliverance.
+The Czech Republic is a land of rich culture and history, which is often overlooked on the global stage.
+Czech gaming company Warhorse Studio set out to change this, and the result was Kingdom Come: Deliverance in 2018.
+The studio did one better, and in 2025, launched the bigger and better version of the original.
 Based on true events that unfolded in 15th century Bohemia, this game has been lauded for its historical accuracy.
-Kingdom Come Deliverance is a refreshing take on life in the medieval times which many games often miss out on.

 It is not just the history that is realistic, but the gameplay itself offers some very realistic elements.
-The highlight perhaps is the combat system which is quite innovative and really difficult to master.
-Warhorse Studios went through great lengths to accurately simulate sword fighting mechanics which they derived from Hans Talhoffer’s Fechtbuch or ‘Fencing Book’.
-If anything, Kingdom Come Deliverance offers a unique combat experience unlike any other sword fighting games.
+The highlight, perhaps, is the combat system, which is quite innovative and really difficult to master, but extremely satisfying when it lands.
+Warhorse Studios went through great lengths to accurately simulate sword-fighting mechanics, which they derived from Hans Talhoffer’s Fechtbuch or ‘Fencing Book’.
+If anything, KCD 2 offers a unique combat experience unlike any other sword-fighting game.